Saudi attacker on US base had longstanding al-Qaeda ties: US - France 24

 The FBI and Justice Department revealed their findings after a months-long effort to crack the encryption on Alsahamrani's iPhones, which they said Apple refused to help with.

-US Attorney General Bill Barr accused Apple of putting its own financial interests ahead of the nation's in refusing to provide US investigators a way to break encrypted phones.
+US Attorney General Bill Barr accused Apple of putting its own financial interests ahead of the nation's.

 "If not for our FBI's ingenuity, some luck, and hours upon hours of time and resources, this information would have remained undiscovered," Barr said.